Milad-Akarie/injectable/README.md

   // same thing works for instances that's gotten asynchronous.
   // all you need to do is wrap your instance with a future and tell injectable how
   // to initialize it
   @preResolve // if you need to pre resolve the value Future<SharedPreferences> get prefs => SharedPreferences.getInstance();
-  // Also make sure you await for your configure function before running the App.
+  // Also, make sure you await for your configure function before running the App.

 }
 ```